clusterlink-net/clusterlink/website/content/en/docs/getting-started/users.md

     This command will create the CA files `<fabric_name>.cert` and `<fabric_name>.key` in the current folder.

-1. {{< anchor create-site-certs >}}Create site certificates.
+1. {{< anchor create-peer-certs >}}Create peer certificates.

-    Create a site (cluster) certificate:
+    Create a peer (cluster) certificate:

     ```sh
-    clusterlink create site --name <site_name> --fabric <fabric_name>
+    clusterlink create peer-cert --name <peer_name> --fabric <fabric_name>
     ```

-    This command will create the certificate files `<site_name>.cert` and `<site_name>.key` in a folder named <site_name>.
+    This command will create the certificate files `<peer_name>.cert` and `<peer_name>.key` in a folder named <peer_name>.
 The `--path <path>` flag can be used to change the folder location.

 1. {{< anchor install-cl-operator >}}Install ClusterLink.

-    To install ClusterLink on the site, first install the ClusterLink deployment operator.
+    To install ClusterLink on the peer, first install the ClusterLink deployment operator.

     ```sh
-    clusterlink site deploy --start
+    clusterlink peer deploy --start
     ```

-    This command will deploy the ClusterLink operator on the `clusterlink-operator` namespace and convert the site certificates to secrets in the namespace.
+    This command will deploy the ClusterLink operator on the `clusterlink-operator` namespace and convert the peer certificates to secrets in the namespace.
-    The command assumes that `kubectl` is set to the correct site (Kubernetes cluster) and that the certificates were created in the local folder.
+    The command assumes that `kubectl` is set to the correct peer (Kubernetes cluster) and that the certificates were created in the local folder.
 If they were not, use the flag `--path <path>`.
     The `--start` option will deploy the ClusterLink components in the `clusterlink-system` namespace, and the ClusterLink project will start to run in the cluster.

 To deploy ClusterLink on another cluster, please repeat steps 2-3 in the console with access to the cluster.